CynthiyaJohn/cs-core-deepdives/README.md

 - Clear explanations (no rote definitions)
 - Practical examples
 - Java-based code demonstrations
-- Interview-oriented insights
+- Interview-oriented insights 🎯

 ---

-## Structure
+## 📁 Structure

 - `notes/` — Concept explanations and comparisons
 - `code/` — Minimal Java demos aligned with each concept

 ---

-## Topics Covered
+## 📚 Topics Covered

-- Process vs Thread (OS)
+- Process vs Thread (Operating Systems)

 More topics will be added incrementally.

 ---

-## Code Demonstration
+## 💻 Code Demonstration

 A simple Java program is included to demonstrate:
 - A thread executing within the same process
-- A separate OS-level process started using ProcessBuilder
+- A separate OS-level process started using `ProcessBuilder`

+---

-## Goal
+## 🎯 Goal

 Build strong fundamentals through consistent, high-quality learning rather than rushed or superficial projects.